The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-You want to buy a home soon but aren’t sure your credit score is high enough to get approved for a mortgage.
-Fortunately, there are ways to improve your credit rating to qualify for a home loan with competitive terms.
-And if your credit score is on the lower end because you’re a credit newbie or have had a series of past financial missteps, fear not: It’s possible to repair damaged credit, too.
+Want to buy a home soon but aren’t sure your credit score is high enough to get approved for a mortgage?
+Fortunately, there are ways to improve your credit to qualify for a home loan with competitive terms.
+And if your score is on the lower end because you’re a credit newbie or have had a series of financial missteps in the past, fear not: It’s possible to repair damaged credit, too.

-The lowest interest rates are generally reserved for consumers with the strongest credit rating, and an interest rate of just one percent lower could result in substantial savings on interest over the loan term.
-You’ll also get a more affordable monthly payment.
+The lowest interest rates are generally reserved for consumers with the strongest credit rating.
+An interest rate of just 1 percent lower will result in substantial savings on interest over the loan term, as well as a more affordable monthly payment.

 |FICO score||Average interest rate|

 |SOURCE: myFICO, August 2023|

 Keep in mind: To illustrate, assume you're seeking a $350,000, 30-year fixed-rate mortgage.
 If your credit score is 740 and you qualify for a 7.1 percent interest rate, you'll pay $2,352 per month (principal and interest only).
 But if your credit score is 650 and the lender offers you a rate of 8.1 percent, your monthly principal and interest payment increases to $2,592.
 That adds up to an additional $86,400 over the life of the loan.

 As you work to improve your credit score, it’s important to note that not all debt is created equal in the eyes of a lender.
 “Different forms of debt are viewed differently by those who are approving loans,” says Mark Hamrick, senior economic analyst at Bankrate.
 “Student loan debt that tends to carry a lower rate wouldn’t be viewed as harshly as credit card debt, which currently carries an average rate of 20.6 percent.”